Algarve-Tourist.com

 The best independent guide to the Algarve

-These five beaches represent the finest the Algarve offers, each distinctive in character and setting.
+These five beaches represent the finest the Algarve has to offer, each distinctive in character and setting.

-1) Praia da Marinha – The Algarve's most photographed beach, and deservedly so.
-Golden cliffs frame a sheltered cove of clear water, with a distinctive double sea arch standing offshore.
-The setting defines what visitors imagine when they picture this coastline - Praia da Marinha guide.
+1) Praia da Marinha: The Algarve's most photographed beach, and standing here it is easy to understand why.
+Golden cliffs frame a sheltered cove of startlingly clear water, with a distinctive double sea arch standing just offshore.
+The setting defines what most visitors picture when they imagine this coastline.
+Praia da Marinha guide.

-4) Praia do Camilo – A tiny cove reached by a steep wooden staircase that descends between towering cliff walls.
-The intimate scale and sculptural rock formations create one of the most visually striking settings on the coast, though the limited sand fills quickly in summer.
+4) Praia do Camilo: A tiny cove reached by a steep wooden staircase that descends between towering cliff walls.
+The sculptural rock formations and intimate scale make this one of the most visually striking settings on the coast, though the limited sand fills quickly in summer.

-5) Praia do Barril – A beautiful eastern beach reached by miniature railway across the marshes from Santa Luzia.
-Hundreds of rusting anchors stand in the dunes behind the sand, a haunting memorial to the tuna fishing community that once worked this coast.
-The beach itself offers calm water and a sense of remoteness rare in the Algarve - Praia do Barril guide
+5) Praia do Barril: This remote eastern beach carries the quiet traces of a former fishing community.
+Hundreds of rusting anchors stand in the dunes behind the sand, a haunting memorial to the tuna fishermen who once worked this coast.
+The water is calm, the crowds are thin, and the sense of remoteness is rare in the Algarve.
+Praia do Barril guide

 Legend: 1) Praia da Marinha 2) Praia da Rocha 3) Praia da Ilha Deserta 4) Praia do Beliche 5) Praia do Barril 6) Praia de Dona Ana / Praia do Camilo 7) Praia da Ilha de Tavira 8) Praia dos Pescadores (Albufeira) 9) Praia de Monte Gordo 10) Praia da Torralta 11) Praia da Falésia 12) Praia dos Caneiros 13) Praia do Burgau 14) Praia da Galé 15) Praia de Carvoeiro 16) Meia Praia